Assam Rifles: Postwar period

 Prior to 1965, this force was under the Ministry of External Affairs, who were looking after NEFA affairs.
 Later, it was transferred to the Ministry of Home Affairs, with Indian Army retaining operational control.
-From a nominal complement of only five battalions in 1947, it has grown to 33 with several range HQs.
-A training center, and a number of logistics units function under the HQ DGAR, Shillong.
+From a nominal complement of only five battalions in 1947, it has grown to 46 with several range HQs.
+3 training center, and a number of logistics units function under the HQ DGAR, Shillong.
 The Assam Rifles Public School is a much sought after education institute in the North East.

 The role of the Assam Rifles continued to evolve when in 1950 a devastating earthquake hit the Assam region and the force was called in to assist in the reconstruction of the areas and help in the resettlement and rehabilitation of those affected by it.
 Later the force was once again called to undertake a combat role when, during the 1962 Sino-Indian War elements were used to delay the advancing Chinese forces so that the Indian Army could establish its defence lines.
 During this time and since then, the Assam Rifles also maintained their peacekeeping role in the northern areas of India in the face of growing tribal unrest and insurgency.
 In this environment the maintenance of law and order, countering insurgency and reassuring the people of the region became important tasks for the security forces and initially they fell to the Assam Rifles before the Army assumed control, and then later their experience and goodwill in the region was drawn upon in order to assist the army in conducting these tasks.
 In recognition of the unit's skill in counterinsurgency operations, three battalions were deployed on Operation Pawan in Sri Lanka between December 1988 and February 1990.

 Through its deployment in what has become known as the "tribal belt", the Assam Rifles have developed an ethos that is based primarily upon the notion of extending the hand of friendship with the people of the region despite the troubles that have occurred there.
 This has resulted in their employment in a number of developmental activities in the region as they have worked to bring order and security to it.
 As such, their role has been further expanded to include the provision of medical assistance and basic education, assisting in reconstruction and agriculture and handling communications in remote areas.

 From a force of 5 battalions in 1947, the Assam Rifles has grown substantially over the years.
 In 1960 there were 17 battalions, in 1968 there were 21 and today there are 46 battalions.
 In addition, the force has several area HQs, a training centre that processes up to 1,800 recruits at time, and a number of logistics units.